 A feature of the Colmar Brunton Corporate Reputation Index is the particular importance Kiwis place on trust.

 The four categories are weighted and trust makes up more than a third (37 per cent) of the overall RepZ score in New Zealand, compared to 16 per cent globally.

 This benefited Air New Zealand, which had a “top box” advocacy score (meaning people would speak highly of it without being asked) six times the average across the 50 companies in the index.

-“The Colmar Brunton Corporate Reputation Index shows trust is a priority for consumers when making buying decisions,” said Farman.
+“The Colmar Brunton Corporate Reputation Index shows trust is top of mind for New Zealand consumers when making purchasing decisions,” Farman says.

-“Air New Zealand’s strong performance in the trust category is a significant factor in its strong overall reputation.”
+“Air New Zealand’s strong performance in this category is a significant factor in its strong overall reputation.”